Voxelum/minecraft-launcher-core-node/packages/world/README.md

 This is a sub-module belong to [minecraft-launcher-core](https://www.npmjs.com/package/@xmcl/minecraft-launcher-core) module.
 You can still use this individually.

+## Usage

 ### Save/World Data Loading

+Read the level info from a buffer.

 ```ts
     import { World, LevelDataFrame } from '@xmcl/world'
     const levelDatBuffer: Buffer;
     const info: LevelDataFrame = await World.parseLevelData(levelDatBuffer);
 ```

-Read the level info from a buffer.
+Read the level data & player data by save folder location string.

 ```ts
     import { World } from "@xmcl/world";